microsoft/vscode-wiki/TypeScript-Issues.md

 3. For crashes, provide the TypeScript crash log

-    See [Collecting crash logs](#collecting-crash-logs) for steps about how to collect the logs from the crashed
+    See [Collecting crash logs](#collecting-crash-logs) for steps about how to collect the logs from the crashed server.
+Make sure to attach these logs to your issue report

+For additional suggestions and guidance, see our [general issue reporting guide](https://github.com/microsoft/vscode/wiki/Submitting-Bugs-and-Suggestions)

 # Collecting crash logs